 In a four-node cluster, a second gateway machine is added to make that critical node redundant.
 However, this standby gateway server must be promoted to active status manually.
 There is currently no automatic fail-over for gateway machines.

-The high availability setup process is similar to the basic cluster configuration detailed in the when and how to deploy server on multiple physical machines section of this post.
+The high availability setup process is similar to the basic cluster configuration detailed in the when and how to deploy a server on multiple physical machines section of this post.

 The steps to set up a high availability configuration are:

 The three-node configuration presented earlier may be augmented with a redundant gateway server to increase reliability.
-For information about making the gateway redundant and the manual fail-over process see the “configuring a highly available gateway” section of the tableau server administrator’s guide.
+For information about making the gateway redundant and the manual fail-over process see the “Configuring a highly available gateway” section of the tableau server administrator’s guide.